kubernetes/kops/docs/cluster_spec.md

 ### etcd backups retention
 {{ kops_feature_table(kops_added_default='1.18') }}

-You can set the retention duration for the hourly and yearly backups by defining env vars:
+You can set the retention duration for the hourly and daily backups by defining env vars:

 ```yaml
 etcdClusters: